-☐ Aesth etics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐ Biolog gical Resources ☐ Cultural Resources ☐ Geology /Soils ☐ Green house Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Popul ation / Housing ☐ Public Services ☐ Recreation ☐ Trans portation/Traffic ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance IINATION: (To be completed asis of this initial evaluation I find that the proposed NEGATIVE DECLARATION ant effect on the environment, and a not be a significant effect i nt effect on the environment, there will roject have been made by or agreed to ON will be prepared.
-I find that the proposed ENVIRONMENTAL IMPACT effect on the environment, and an unless mitigated" impact o an earlier document pursu measures based on the ear n the environment, but at least one eff ant to applicable legal standards, and ant impact" or "potentially significant ect 1) has been adequately analyzed in I 2) has been addressed by mitigation sheets.
-An ENVIRONMENTAL IMPACT nain to be addressed. potentially significant effe DECLARATION pursuant to earlier EIR or NEGATIVE D ects (a) have been analyzed adequa applicable standards, and (b) have bee effect on the environment, because all tely in an earlier EIR or NEGATIVE on avoided or mitigated pursuant to that mitigation measures that are imposed Juan Gonz zalez, Associate Planner January 30, 20 15 Prenared I Bv Date
+☐ Aesth etics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐ Biolog gical Resources ☐ Cultural Resources ☐ Geology /Soils ☐ Green house Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Popul ation / Housing ☐ Public Services Recreation ☐ Trans portation/Traffic ☐ Utilities / Service Syst ems ☐ Mandatory Findings of Significance /INATION: (To be completed pasis of this initial evaluation I find that the proposed NEGATIVE DECLARATION ve a significan at effect on the environment, and a I find that although the proposed project could have a significant effect on the environment, there not be a significant effect in this case because revisions in the project have been made by or agree by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ject have been made by or agreed to I find that the proposed project MAY have a significant effect on the environment, and a ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPAC REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the environment, because a potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIV DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to the earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are impose upon the proposed project, nothing further is required. ertino, Assistant Planner March 26, 2015 Prepared By Date